-CHARLOTTE, N.C. — Two new activities are now available at the U.S. National Whitewater Center.
+CHARLOTTE, N.C. — There are only a few days left to check out two winter activities at the U.S. National Whitewater Center.

-The Upper Pond has been transformed into an ice skating rink, and a new half-mile lighted walking trail has opened.
+In November, the Upper Pond was transformed into an ice skating rink, and a new half-mile lighted walking trail opened.
+Both attractions will close on Monday.

-The ice skating experience features a one-of-a-kind skating environment, with 17,000 square feet of ice and three distinct programming areas: an ice trail, a free skate area and an activity zone.
+The ice skating experience features 17,000 square feet of ice and three distinct programming areas: an ice trail, a free skate area and an activity zone.

-Skating will require an access pass and is available through an Annual Pass, Day Pass or Single Activity Pass starting at $20.
+Skating requires an access pass and is available through an Annual Pass, Day Pass or Single Activity Pass starting at $20.
 All passes include skate rental in addition to activity access.

 "Lights" is a half-mile walking trail in the woods that leads visitors through a series of immersive light installations featuring honeycombs, vines, crystals and more.

-The works are site-specific to the Whitewater Center and are created by Charlotte artist Meredith Connelly.
+The works are site-specific to the Whitewater Center and were created by Charlotte artist Meredith Connelly.

 "Lights" runs nightly from 6 p.m. to 10 p.m., rain or shine, and there is no cost to walk the trail.